AtienoMboya/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	prints alphabet in lower case followed by a new line 3-print_alphabets.c
-	prints alphabet in uper case then in lower case followed by a new line
+	prints alphabet in uper case then in lower case followed by a new line 4-print_alphabt.c
+	prints all letters of the alaphabet except q and e